 The last thing you want to be doing is washing bottles every other feeding.
 It’s worth the extra money to save time and energy.
 I made sure I had enough bottles to get me through a 24 hour period.
 I followed the babywise feeding schedule which was every three hours.
 I had two bottles per feeding which brought the total to 12 bottles a day.

 As you will read about in the next tip I washed all the bottles in the dishwasher, but I did use this grass drying rack if there was still some water on them afterwards.
 This was amazing and I used it so much!

 My mom and I were hand washing bottles for awhile before we realized it was a lot easier to just put them in the dishwasher.
 I would put my days worth of bottles in the dishwasher at night and have a clean set for the next day.
 I also liked them being sterilized in the hot water.

 It helps to have these dishwasher baskets to put all the smaller bottle pieces in.
 This way you won’t lose them or worry about them falling down to the bottom.
 These baskets are awesome and I still use them with sippy cups and their baby silverware.
 I think its worth getting!

 4. Baby Brezza

-Make sure to have a organized bottle feeding station.
+Organization for bottle feeding tips is a must!
+You want to make sure to have a organized bottle feeding station.
 It helps to have a place for everything.
-The dr brown bottles come with a lot of parts, so its good to have separate containers for them.
+The Dr Brown bottles come with a lot of parts, so its good to have separate containers for them.
 When you’re half asleep and trying to make bottles it helps to have things organized.

 6. Make sure to have something to feed them in (Twin mom tip)